plexusorg/docs/src/content/docs/modules/guilds.md

 After generation finishes, run `/guild world` to visit.
 You must reset an existing world before you can generate another one with a different terrain type.

-Every guild world has a fixed 500,000 by 500,000 block border, regardless of terrain type.
-The border is centered at X=0, Z=0 and extends 250,000 blocks in each direction.
-This also applies when you load an existing guild world.
+Every guild world uses the border width in `guilds.worlds.size`, regardless of terrain type.
+The default is 500,000 by 500,000 blocks, centered at X=0, Z=0.
+The default border extends 250,000 blocks in each direction.
+The configured border also applies when you load or visit an existing guild world.
+Restart the server after you change this setting.
+Changing the border does not regenerate existing terrain.

 ## The guild menu